-This didn't happen right after I took that step back either.
-I walked through many scenarios, pretended to be in many people's shoes - even looked through forums of people who actually HAD gone through cancer (as opposed to motivational influencers) before I broke things down to the basic, fundamental assumption my brain had made for me.
-That feeling bad was what I should be doing right now.
+And it wasn't like after I took a step back ONCE and questioned all my doubts and fears ONCE, that this all fell into place either.
+I walked through many scenarios, pretended to be in many people's shoes - even looked through forums of people who actually HAD gone through cancer (as opposed to motivational influencers) before I broke things down to the basic, fundamental assumption my brain had made for me - That feeling bad was what I should be doing right now.